Interpretation of the Tipiṭaka requires much more than translating suttas word by word.

 - Just as the nervous system connects the brain to the other parts of the physical body, gandhabba‘s body has a “ray-like” (or electromagnetic) system that connects the brain to hadaya vatthu/pasāda rupa.
 It can quickly pass information generated in the brain to the hadaya vatthu/pasāda rupa.

-- That model is very much consistent with recent findings in science.
+- That model is very much consistent with recent scientific findings.
 I have referred to such recent scientific discoveries in my posts.
 See, for example, “Brain – Interface between Mind and Body” and the posts referred to there.

 - I realize that many people have a hard time visualizing the gandhabba concept.
 They may want to re-read the post.”Ghost 1990 Movie – Good Depiction of Gandhabba Concept,” which I recently revised; see especially #1 there.